 The job of Fine Cell Work is to connect our prison stitchers with the wider world, and to help the wider world understand their humanity and their potential for good.”

-The organisation works with leading designers, including Kit Kemp, Pentreath & Hall, Cressida Bell, Melissa Wyndham and Cath Kidston, and the pieces are quality checked by volunteers who are highly skilled and often have formal embroidery training.
+The organisation works with leading designers, including Kit Kemp, Pentreath & Hall, Cressida Bell, Melissa Wyndham, Cath Kidston, and most recently Studio Ashby the pieces are quality checked by volunteers who are highly skilled and often have formal embroidery training.

 Prisoners are paid for their work, although the benefits are far wider reaching than purely the financial rewards.
 The late Lady Anne Tree always believed in the therapeutic nature of needlework, saying, “It is meditative, a way of thinking, of taking stock,” and Fine Cell Work aims to address key issues affecting prisoners’ offending behaviour by helping to improve mental health, foster hope and pride, instil self-belief and establish a work ethic.